freenas/freenas-docs/userguide/shell.rst

 few letters and press tab to complete a command name or filename in the current directory.
 Type :command:`exit` to leave the session.

-GUI menus cannot be accessed while using Shell.
+Web interface menus cannot be accessed while using Shell.
-To access a prompt while using the GUI menus, use :ref:`tmux` as it supports multiple shell sessions and the detachment and reattachment of sessions.
+To access a prompt while using the |web-ui|
+menus, use :ref:`tmux` as it supports multiple shell sessions and the detachment and reattachment of sessions.